Fudan-iGEM/2025-wiki/pages/inclusivity.md

 Given this systemic dilemma, our first step was to draw public attention to their presence and to eliminate their *invisibility* within science.

-During the process of inviting patients to participate, we noticed that many expressed an intangible psychological distance from the scientific community.
+During the process of inviting patients to participate, we noticed that many expressed **an intangible psychological distance from the scientific community**.
 It became urgent to find a mode of participation that could empower them to exercise their agency.
 A drawing by 16-year-old JING JING inspired us — a *Genshin Impact* fanart.
-This revealed dimensions of their identities and aspirations beyond being “patients.”
+This revealed dimensions of their identities and aspirations **beyond being “patients.”**

 This insight encouraged us: although the division between *EB patients* and *non-EB patients* exists, common ground can still be found on other levels to unite us.
 Such psychological recognition is the first step to connecting marginalized groups in science with STEM practices.